Vieux Château Certan 1997 OWC

 La Gravette de Certan

 Pomerol, one of the most prestigious appellations in Bordeaux, has produced some of the finest wines over the decades.
-The most remarkable vintages include 1970, 1975, 1982, 1983, 1989, and 1990, recognized for their complexity and longevity.
+The most remarkable vintages include 1970, 1975, 1982, 1983, 1989, and 1990, renowned for their complexity and longevity.
 Other exceptional years such as 1995, 1998, 2000, 2001, 2005, 2006, 2008, 2009 and 2010 continue to delight lovers of great wines.
-More recently, the vintages 2012, 2014, 2015, 2016, 2017, 2018, 2019, and 2020 have confirmed Pomerol's ability to produce wines of exceptional quality, thus consolidating the reputation of this appellation among the greatest of Bordeaux.
+More recently, the vintages 2012, 2014, 2015, 2016, 2017, 2018, 2019, and 2020 have confirmed Pomerol's ability to produce wines of exceptional quality, further consolidating the reputation of this appellation among the greatest of Bordeaux.

 COLLECTION NEAR PARIS & VAT REFUND FOR TOURISTS